martin-nc/martin-cook-design/src/advice/dont-skip-strategy.md

 </div>
 </div>

-## 4. What content and features would give you what you want and the users what they want, and provide a unique experience?
+## 4. What content and features would give you what you want, the users what they want, and provide a unique experience?

 This is where you bring questions 1, 2 and 3 together.
 There may be some things you need to include on your site that most people aren’t interested in, like legal information or funding acknowledgements.
 Often, though, there is an overlap between what you want on the site and what the users want to see.